aritsune/lancer-faq/src/index.md

 ### Can I Barrage using the same weapon twice?
 No.

+## Page 94, Executioner
+### When I miss with an attack and use No Escape, does that trigger Reliable?
+What about having to pay costs such as heat again?
+Are weapons with the Loading tag expended on the miss?
+Missing with an attack that triggers No Escape (or Exemplar's Valiant Aid) will trigger Reliable, but do not incur additional costs or require reloading to make the rerolled attack.<wot:426288556902842368/708389666981806201>

 ## Page 97, Hunter
 ### Can I use Disdainful Blade to throw the same auxiliary melee weapon I used to hit a character with and trigger the ability in the first place?
 Yes.